eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Laryngology

 Procedure

 In adductor spasmodic dysphonia (SD), the needle is passed through the skin that lies over the superior edge of the cricoid, just lateral to midline.
-The needle is then advanced through the CT membrane and superiorly and laterally directed into the right or left vocal fold to reach the TA muscle (see Image 1).
+The needle is then advanced through the CT membrane and superiorly and laterally directed into the right or left vocal fold to reach the TA muscle as seen in the image below.

 By entering slightly off the midline, the injection can be accomplished totally submucosally, without entering the airway.
 The oscilloscope and auditory output of the EMG apparatus are monitored to detect muscle activity.
 When crisp action potentials are obtained with phonation, needle position in a TA muscle is confirmed.
 Once the position is confirmed, the toxin is slowly injected.